What surf fin systems are available, and which one is the best?

 FCS Fusion

-After the loss of patent protection, the FCS 1 technology was often copied.
-In 2012, FCS therefore launched an optimized system on the market – the FCS Fusion Plug.
-The two individual plugs of the predecessor were combined to form a more stable, eight-shaped plug and covered with resin for the first time.
-The fusion plug is additionally reinforced with a high-density foam insert, which also significantly increases stability.
+In 2012, FCS launched an optimized system—the FCS Fusion Plug.
+The two individual plugs of its predecessor were combined into a more stable, figure-eight-shaped plug and coated with resin for the first time.
+The Fusion Plug is additionally reinforced with a high-density foam insert, which significantly increases its stability.

 White fin plug of the FCS Fusion fin system draped on a surfboard.

-With the FCS Fusion system, the fins are attached in the same way as with the FCS 1.
+With the FCS Fusion system, fins are secured in the plug the same way — by screwing them in through the tabs.

 Find out more about FCS Fusion in the following video: